 Quick Summary

-· Waiting trains buyers to expect concessions
+- Waiting trains buyers to expect concessions and compresses the final sale price

-Quick FAQs: Unsold Homes in Ladera Ranch
+Quick FAQs About Unsold Homes in Ladera Ranch

 Q: Does a home not selling always mean it was overpriced?